 Creators can generate income on MALOUM through three main avenues: monthly fan subscriptions, direct tips, and physical or digital product sales through their integrated shop.
 To facilitate these transactions, fans can pay using a variety of trusted options.
 These include PayPal, standard credit cards, Klarna / SOFORT, and Apple Pay.
 MALOUM also explicitly states that creators can monitor their payment deposits and detailed commission statements directly inside their secure user account.

 The clearest verified timing detail provided by the platform is not an exact bank withdrawal date.
-Instead, MALOUM states that the creator’s official claim to their commission arises within three days of MALOUM actually receiving a finalized payment for an individual access pass or recurring subscription.
+Instead, MALOUM states that the creator’s official claim to their earnings arises within three days of MALOUM actually receiving a finalized payment for an individual access pass or recurring subscription.
 Because the public site does not confirm a complete withdrawal schedule, a definitive payout currency list, or a comprehensive withdrawal method table, professional creators should carefully check their internal creator dashboard or the most current product documentation before making concrete financial plans.

 A professional creator payout model is substantially more complex than the single moment money finally lands in a local bank account.
 It thoroughly explains how fan payments successfully move through the platform ecosystem to eventually become accessible creator earnings.